-36 Executive Order S-3-05, Assembly Bill 32, and the Bay Area 2010 Clean Air Plan set a target of reducing GHG emissions to below 1990 levels by year 2020. established under Executive Orders S-3-0537 and B-30-15.^{38,39} Therefore, projects that are consistent with San Francisco's GHG Reduction Strategy would not result in GHG emissions that would have a significant effect on the environment and would not conflict with state, regional, and local GHG reduction plans and regulations.
+San Francisco's GHG Reduction Strategy would not result in GHG emissions that would have a significant effect on the environment and would not conflict with state, regional, and local GHG reduction plans and regulations.

-The proposed project would increase the intensity of use of the site by adding 60 residential units and retail space to a parcel that currently contains three industrial buildings.
-The project variant would increase the intensity of use of the site by adding 60 residential units and PDR space to a parcel that currently contains three industrial buildings.
-Therefore, the proposed project and project variant would contribute to annual long-term increases in GHGs as a result of increase vehicle trips (mobile sources) and residential, commercial, and PDR operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
+The proposed project would increase the intensity of use of the site by adding 60 residential units and PDR space to a parcel that currently contains three industrial buildings.
+Therefore, the proposed project would contribute to annual long-term increases in GHGs as a result of increased vehicle trips (mobile sources) and residential and PDR operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
 Construction activities would also result in temporary increases in GHG emissions.

-The proposed project and project variant would be subject to regulations adopted to reduce GHG emissions as identified in the GHG reduction strategy.
+The proposed project would be subject to regulations adopted to reduce GHG emissions as identified in the GHG reduction strategy.
 As discussed below, compliance with the applicable regulations would reduce the project's GHG emissions related to transportation, energy use, waste disposal, wood burning, and use of refrigerants.

-Compliance with the City's Transportation Sustainability Fee, bicycle parking requirements, and car sharing requirements would reduce the proposed project's and project variant's transportation-related emissions.
+Compliance with the City's Transportation Sustainability Fee, bicycle parking requirements, and car sharing requirements would reduce the proposed project's transportation-related emissions.
 These regulations reduce GHG emissions from single-occupancy vehicles by promoting the use of alternative transportation modes with zero or lower GHG emissions on a per capita basis.

-The proposed project and project variant would be required to comply with the energy efficiency requirements of the City's Green Building Code, Stormwater Management Ordinance, Irrigation ordinance, and Energy Conservation Ordinance, which would promote energy and water efficiency, thereby reducing the proposed project's energy-related GHG emissions.40 Additionally, the project and project variant would be required to meet the renewable energy criteria of the Green Building Code, further reducing the project's energy-related GHG emissions.
+The proposed project would be required to comply with the energy efficiency requirements of the City's Green Building Code, Stormwater Management Ordinance, Irrigation ordinance, and Energy Conservation Ordinance, which would promote energy and water efficiency, thereby reducing the proposed project's energy-related GHG emissions.
+Additionally, the project would be required to meet the renewable energy criteria of the Green Building Code, further reducing the project's energy-related GHG emissions.

-The waste-related emissions of the proposed project and project variant would be reduced through compliance with the City's Recycling and Composting Ordinance, Construction and Demolition Debris Recovery Ordinance, and Green Building Code requirements.
+The waste-related emissions of the proposed project would be reduced through compliance with the City's Recycling and Composting Ordinance, Construction and Demolition Debris Recovery Ordinance, and Green Building Code requirements.
 These regulations reduce the amount of materials sent to a landfill, reducing GHGs emitted by landfill operations.
-These regulations also promote
+These regulations also promote reuse of materials, conserving their embodied energy and reducing the energy required to produce new materials.